 1. Know What You Want to be Known For

-Here’s my dad, Paul.
-Some of the best advice he gave me when I finished my business degree at RMIT and navigating my first few jobs was ‘Your most reasured possession is your name’.
+Here’s my dear dad, Paul.
+Some of the best advice he gave me when I finished my business degree at RMIT and navigating my first few jobs was ‘Your Most Treasured Possession is Your Name’.

 This is so true and relates well to other commentator’s views that your personal brand is what people say about you when you are not in the room.

 So what is it that you want people to say about you?

 This is the first step in developing your personal brand.